2022 Pasay local elections

 Local elections took place in Pasay on May 9, 2022 within the Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, the congressman, and the councilors, six of them in the two districts of the city.

 Background

 Mayor Imelda "Emi" Calixto-Rubiano ran for her second term.
-Her running mate was Waldetrudes "Ding" Del Rosario, the daughter of Vice Mayor Boyet Del Rosario.
+Her running mate was Waldetrudes "Ding" Del Rosario, the daughter of Vice Mayor Noel "Boyet" Del Rosario.

 Former First District Councilor and defeated 2019 vice mayoral candidate Richard Advincula also ran.
 His running mate was Former City Administrator Ernestina "Tina" Bernabe-Carbajal.

 Former Manila Chief Prosecutor Edward Togonon ran for mayoralty for the second time.
 His running mate was Hector Bongat, who previously ran as councilor of Second District.

 Rep. Antonino "Tony" Calixto ran for a second term.
 His opponents were Efren Alas (Team ABA), Ramon Yabut (Team Leni) and Jocelyn Sato (Tropang Togonon).